riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 *CX State Contexts:* CX instructions may access the current CX's current state context.
 CX instructions are the only means to access CX state.
-A CX state context also has *CX-scoped* CSRs *(CX-CSRs)*, accessed by uniform CX-CSR instructions.
+A CX state context also has *CX-scoped* CSRs *(CXRs)*, accessed by uniform CXR instructions.
 There may be any number of state contexts, per CX, per system, with an arbitrary, dynamic, software managed hart-to-CX-context mapping.
-All stateful CXs implement the *CX Context CX-CSRs* enabling uniform OS CX context management.
+All stateful CXs implement the *CX Context CXRs* enabling uniform OS CX context management.
 There is a privileged access control mechanism to efficiently grant/deny access to CX contexts by less privileged software.